automl/symbolic-explanations-hpo/README.md

 ### Symbolic Regression

-Fitting the symbolic regression model as described in step 2 can be run for a single model, hyperparameter-combination, and dataset, by running
+Fitting the symbolic regression model as described in step 2 can be run for a single model, hyperparameter-combination, and dataset, by running:

 ```
 python run_symbolic_explanation_hpobench.py --job_id 0 --run_type smac
 ```

-This way, the symbolic regression will be fitted on the samples collected during Bayesian Optimization (a).
+This way, the symbolic regression will be fitted on the samples collected during Bayesian optimization (a).
 By setting `run_type` to `rand`, the symbolic regression will be fitted on the randomly sampled configurations (b).
 When setting `run_type` to `surr`, the symbolic regression will be fitted on the random samples with Gaussian process performance estimates (c).